theriault/SuperdelegateJS/README.md

 ```

 ### Event object
-An Event object will have a few more properties available inside its event handler.
+Each event handler's Event object will be augmented with the following properties.

 #### Event.super